JFBarryLi/ITSegmenter/README.md

 Return the coordinates and draw bounding boxes around text.

 ### Usage ###
-Download all the src files and put it in your src folder Download ITSegmenter.js from the build folder and place it in your src folder
+Download ITSegmenter.js from the build folder and place it in your src folder

 Include the following in the head of the html: